hawthornbunny/techie-alt-hunt/README.md

 ## Overview of the challenge
 The main objective is to figure out which account on Fimfiction is an alternate account belonging to TheMajorTechie.
 (To be precise, it is his "second alt" since he already has a known one, [TechnoNerd](https://www.fimfiction.net/user/301253/TechnoNerd).

 To do this, TheMajorTechie is posting hints nearly every day which point to "fragments".
-Each fragment is a piece of a large hex dump.
-When the fragments are decoded to bytes and assembled, they will presumably form a file which gives the name of the alt.
+Each fragment is an Intel HEX file containing encoded binary data.
+When all of the fragments are found, decoded to bytes, and assembled, they will presumably form a file which gives the name of the TheMajorTechie's alternate account.

 ## Fragments
 There are 41 fragments in total.
 We know this because TheMajorTechie has been posting a list of integers with each new hint, and the list gets longer by one each time.
 The integers generally match the file names of the fragments, indicating a one-to-one correspondence.
 (This is also one way to identify a hint post - if it has the fragment list, it's a hint to a fragment.
 The list can also be used to figure out which fragment the hint is for).